SUSTAINABILITY, THE ENVIROMENT & DOING MY BIT.

 I have pledged never to use floral foam, Instead, I opt for chicken wire and moss mechanics, with baked bean tins,

-fresh soup containers and jam jars placed to hold the water.
+fresh soup containers and jam jars placed as a water source.